Offered through UNH Cooperative Extension, the 4-H Teen Conference has been held for over 35 years.

 Day and residential options available for both programs.

 Camp Type: Overnight Camp Camp Length: 6 weeks Ages: Eligible students Gr 9 - 12 Gender: Co-Ed

 Upward Bound is one of a number of educational oppportunity programs (TRIO) funded by the U.S. Department of Education.
 Its mission is to provide low-income and first-generation high school students with the skills and motivation to succeed in high school and college.

 Students take four classes in the following areas: math, science, English and either success studies or foreign language.
 Classes are small and students get plenty of one-on-one attention.
 Courses tend to be hands-on, with students learning through interacting concretely and creatively with the material.
 UB courses are designed to inspire excitement about academics and to give students a head start on their upcoming academics.

 Students compete in groups in a summer-long creative problem-solving challenge, receive bi-weekly advising, and participate in a wide range of activities throughout the academic year.

 Upward Bound is free to eligible students.To apply, students must attend one of six target high schools (Manchester West, Memorial, and Central, Spaulding, Farmington, and Somersworth) and meet eligibility criteria.
 See website for more information.

 Camp Type: Day Camp Camp Length: One week Ages: Grades 5 - 12 Gender: Co-Ed

 The UNH Writers Academy provides an opportunity for young writers entering Grades 5 - 12 to write, edit, and publish their own stories, poems, and plays.

-Several week-long sessions are offered during the summer, each geared toward a different age group.
+Three week-long sessions are offered during the summer, each geared toward a different age group.
 In addition to writing and editing, students meet and interview professional authors, work in small groups to share their writing and enthusiasm with other students, confer with teachers to improve their work, and learn what it means to be a writer.